jellyfin/jellyfin-mpv-shim/README.md

 The client now supports using an external copy of MPV, including one that is running prior to starting the client.
 This may be useful if your distribution only provides MPV as a binary executable (instead of as a shared library), or to connect to MPV-based GUI players.
 Please note that SMPlayer exhibits strange behaviour when controlled in this manner.
+External MPV is currently the only working backend for media playback on OSX.

 - `mpv_ext` - Enable usage of the external player by default.
 Default: `false`
     - The external player may still be used by default if `libmpv1` is not available.